 There’s no shortage of martial art forms to practice and master.
 Though most can be used for self-protection, some are more practical than others for such a goal.
-The martial arts styles we’ll discuss today are among the best forms of self-defense.
+The martial arts styles we’ll discuss today are among the best forms of martial arts for self-defense.
 Let’s take a closer look at each.

 Best Martial Arts for Self-Defense

 In essence, you should use martial arts for defending against harm instead of bringing harm – which you can learn more about in self defense classes at Hassett’s Jiu Jitsu.
 While most forms can be adapted to a mostly defensive style, none are as suited to the approach as the following:

 1. Brazilian Jiu-Jitsu (BJJ)

 As a martial arts for self-defense form where size doesn’t matter, BJJ is ideal for self defense classes.
 One of its founding fathers was a frail individual who contributed to the technique’s suitability to smaller and weaker fighters.
 Thus, he incorporated evasive movements, grapples, and submissions into the sport instead of making it about pure attacking power and strength.